 This charity carries out work in the fields of education and promotion of the benefits cycling can bring to society.
-It was founded by CTC in 2004.
-Today all CTC's public benefit work is carried out by the Trust and it is not separated from its parent (Cyclists' Touring Club) on this web site, both working as CTC.
+It was founded by in 2004.
+Today all our public benefit work is carried out by the Trust and it is not separated from its parent (Cyclists' Touring Club) on this website, both working as Cycling UK.

 Cyclists Defence Fund

 The Cyclists' Defence Fund was set up to help resist legal threats to the rights of cyclists and is negotiating the final terms of its registration as a charity with the Charities Commissioners at the moment.

 Its formation was prompted when an insurer sued the parents of child cyclist Darren Coombs for letting him ride his bike unsupervised when their client’s car hit him and left him with permanent brain damage.
 Cyclists from all over the UK pledged money to fight Darren’s case, and when the insurer backed down their donations set up the fund to prevent similar situations ever happening again.

 Since then the fund has been highly successful.